CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Cancel focus shots by pickaxing, laser pointing, reloading, or switching weapons.

+* Grenades inherit your momentum, including grapple momentum.
+So if you need to e.g. freeze a menace that's far away, grapple towards it and throw the cryo grenade right after releasing the grapple.

 * Use special powder + grappling hook to go up a big hole made by the drop pod.
 Call a resupply in the wall, then exit the map.
    * Also works with regular resupply holes, just make sure you line up properly.